t0m3k/Pricelist/README.md

 ## What it is?

 Now it's interactive pricelist including cost of items, labour and minimum price.
-In future it will be whole ePOS where you'll be able to add customers, create receipts and print/download them.

 ## What you need?